Lewuathe/docker-trino-cluster/README.md

 - Multiple node cluster on docker container with docker-compose
 - Distribution of pre-build Presto docker images
+- Override the catalog properties with custom one
 - Terraform module to launch ECS based cluster

 # Images